 Ever heard of the Paper Plane Cocktail?
 It’s the new cocktail famous in Toronto for its incredible taste-which is similar to whisky sour with a hint of fruity flavor.
 It has been gaining fame in the States and becoming the top choice of cocktail in New York and San Francisco.

 Easy to make and remember with its ingredients of equal parts, this cocktail will make you a bartending superstar in no time.
 Here’s how:

-Paper Plane Cocktail Preparation:
+Paper Plane Cocktail Recipe

 - Grab your shaker and and fill with ice.

 - Add the ingredients to the shaker, and shake!